openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @snippet snippets/cpu/Bfloat16Inference1.cpp part1

-To disable bf16 internal transformations, set the ov::hint::inference_precision to ov::element::f32.
-In this case, the model infers as is without modifications with precisions that were set on each layer edge.
+To infer the model in f32 precision instead of bf16 on targets with native bf16 support, set the ov::hint::inference_precision to ov::element::f32.

 @snippet snippets/cpu/Bfloat16Inference2.cpp part2

 Bfloat16 software simulation mode is available on CPUs with Intel® AVX-512 instruction set that do not support the native `avx512_bf16` instruction.
 This mode is used for development purposes and it does not guarantee good performance.
 To enable the simulation, one have to explicitly set ov::hint::inference_precision to ov::element::bf16.

-> **NOTE**: An exception with the message `Platform doesn't support BF16 format` is formed in case of setting ov::hint::inference_precision to ov::element::bf16 on CPU without native bfloat16 support or bfloat16 simulation mode.
+> **NOTE**: An exception is thrown in case of setting ov::hint::inference_precision to ov::element::bf16 on CPU without native bfloat16 support or bfloat16 simulation mode.

 > **NOTE**: Due to the reduced mantissa size of the bfloat16 data type, the resulting bf16 inference accuracy may differ from the f32 inference, especially for models that were not trained using the bfloat16 data type.
-If the bf16 inference accuracy is not acceptable, it is recommended to switch to the float32 data type.
+If the bf16 inference accuracy is not acceptable, it is recommended to switch to the f32 precision.

 ## Supported features